BCACTF/linux-emulation-tutorial/windows.md

 Does that seem like a lot of work?
 You can create an alias for that command.
 Type `alias name="cd path"`, where `name` is the name of your alias and `path` is the path your want to alias to.
-Then when you type `name` into the terminal, it will run the `cd path` command.
+Then when you type `name` (or whatever you used) into the terminal, it will run the `cd path` command.
 To persist this change, add it to your bash config with `nano ~/.bashrc`.
 Use the arrow keys to scroll to the bottom of the file, and add that alias command.
 Save and close by hitting `Ctrl-X` and `Y`.
 Now, when you open a new WSL terminal, you'll have the alias for quick movement!

+### Downloading Files via the Command Line

+You can access your Windows files from Linux, but you can also download files directly from Linux with a tool called `curl`.
+To install curl, paste the command `sudo apt update -y && sudo apt install curl -y` into your Linux environment.
+You will need to enter the password that you created earlier.

+You can now use curl by typing in `curl -O url` where `url` is (you guessed it) the URL of the file you want to download.
+For example, if you hypotheically wanted to download the file `http://static.bcactf.com/camp2020/file.txt`, you would use `curl -O http://static.bcactf.com/camp2020/file.txt`, which would download the file `file.txt` into your current directory.

+### Exiting Linux

+When you are done, type `exit` or hit `Ctrl-D` to exit WSL.

 ## Help!
 I'm Stuck!